imusicmash/federated-machine-learning/README.md

 1. Learn the components & flow of the FedML MLOps federated machine learning solution
 1. Have FedML up and running
 1. Train the demo model on your edge silo devices

+By: Al Nevarez, Director of Product Management, FedML